annaritz/fly-interactome/interactome/weighted-interactome/README.md

 # Weighting the Fly Interactome

 This directory contains weighted interactome files of the form `Node1 Node2 Weight`.
+This goes through the steps for the interactome collapsed by common name and merged evidence in FlyBase identifiers (`interactome-flybase-collapsed-evidence.txt`)

 ## Weighting Approach

 We weight the edges using an equation with three terms.
-The weighting is inspired by the [HIPPIE interactome](http://cbdm-01.zdv.uni-mainz.de/~mschaefer/hippie/index.php) weighting (described in Schaefer et al, Plos One, 2012)[https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0031826].
+The weighting is inspired by the [HIPPIE interactome](http://cbdm-01.zdv.uni-mainz.de/~mschaefer/hippie/index.php) weighting [described in Schaefer et al, Plos One, 2012](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0031826).

 1. _s1(studies)_: non-linear saturating function of the number of studies (PubMedIDs)
 2. _s2(databases)_: non-linear saturating function of the number of databases that report interaction